 Desexing Cats and Kittens

 It is the duty of responsible cat owners to do what’s best for their pet.
-Whilst there is huge pressure on owners to desex their pets, it’s fair to query if this is truly in their best interests.
+While there is huge pressure on owners to desex their pets, it’s fair to query if this is truly in their best interests.

 This article explains the benefits of neutering or spaying a cat, when to go ahead, the procedure itself, and busts a common myth.